20 Things to do in Baku Azerbaijan

 There are a lot of things to do in Baku and I would say you need at least three days to do Baku justice.
 However, that is if you stick to Baku itself.

 I highly recommend you to make some daytrips out of the city.
 Add another 2 days to explore the Absheron peninsula with its interesting tourist attractions like mud volcanoes and burning hills.
+Add more days to head to the Caucasus mountains and visit Xinaliq.

 The best time to visit Baku.